Broundal/Pytolemaic/README.md

 ## How to use:
-Examples can be found in examples directory.
+Examples can be found in /examples.

 ## Output examples: